Development of a Localization Solution

 - Regulatory requirements - local functionality that helps businesses fulfill their legal requirements, such as tax reporting, local GAAP, and other regulatory requirements.

-- National standards requirement – local functionality that address local standards, such as banking and payment formats, address formats, or local interpretations of global standards.
+- National standards requirement – local functionality that addresses local standards, such as banking and payment formats, address formats, or local interpretations of global standards.

 - Market requirements - nice-to-have, competitive requirements – local functionality beneficial to the productivity business processes in a country and thereby adding value to business but are not required from a regulatory perspective.